 The testing will take place on the published date in mid-September.
 Parents must provide details of any Special Educational Needs or Disabilities on the Test Registration Form in order for the School to consider appropriate access arrangements.
 The test consists of two papers containing multiple choice style questions on verbal ability (e.g. comprehension, vocabulary and verbal reasoning), numerical reasoning and non-verbal reasoning.
 The marks for each paper are age standardised, to be fair to all candidates, then combined to give a total score for each applicant.
 The total score is used to place applicants in a rank order by which places are allocated.
 This is not a pre-defined pass mark.
-The qualifying standard is determined by the Governors

-Admission Committee, with reference to the relevant cohort, approximately one week before the results are sent out to parents.
+The qualifying standards are determined by the Governors Admission Committee, with reference to the relevant cohort, approximately one week before the results are sent out to parents.
+The qualifying standard for boys who are PP / LAC / PLAC (see notes below) will be lower than that of children who are not PP/LAC / PLAC.

-The child's position in the rank order of standardised scores reflects his score in the Admissions Test.
+The child's position in the rank order of standardised scores reflects his score in the Admissions Test